<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=259493914477262&amp;ev=PageView&amp;noscript=1">

 Implement an advanced cybersecurity suite that includes multi-factor authentication (MFA), encryption, 24/7 monitoring, regular cybersecurity audits, and much more.
 Educate employees on phishing scams and social engineering tactics.

-Invest in managed IT services to proactively monitor and respond to threats.
+Invest in managed IT services for law firms to proactively monitor and respond to threats.

 2. Managing Multiple Clouds